siran/writing/books/The Emergence of Self/The Emergence of Self - 200 Appendix A - Closed Questions under TEOS.md

 "How do two descriptions of one organized process fail to translate perfectly into one another?"

+That is why the issue is dissolved rather than denied.
+TEOS does not say that experience is unreal, and it does not say that public description automatically captures lived life.
+It says the old form of the puzzle depended on asking how one kind of thing could produce another kind of thing.
+Once the loop's lived organization and the loop's public description are treated as two descriptions of one process, the ontological gap disappears.

 That is a much narrower and different problem.
 The hard problem in its old ontological form is closed.